 In John 9:30-31, the man whose sight Jesus restored states:

-God does not turn away anyone who cries out to him for grace and mercy, but other than this, God does not hear the prayer of an unrepentant sinner as only a person who is saved by faith can enter beyond the veil to the Holy of Holies and commune with God.
+God does not turn away anyone who cries out to him for grace and mercy, but other than this, God does not hear the prayer of an unrepentant sinner as only a person whose sins are atoned for can enter beyond the veil to the Holy of Holies and commune with God.
+This was true of the High Priest on the Day of Atonement and it is true for us in prayer.

-You have direct access to God but ONLY through the sacrifice Yeshua made.
+You have direct access to God but ONLY through atonement and Yeshua’s paying the price that was yours to pay.
 You can approach the Mercy Seat to make petition for yourself and to bear others up and make petition for them!

-Yet, like the sinner on the cross, one only needs to cry out to God and seek mercy and grace to be heard.
+Yet, like the sinner on the cross, one only needs to cry out to the Lord and seek mercy and grace to be heard, to acknowledge one’s own sinfulness and repent and turn from them.

 God Desires Your Prayers